Jonasdad/Terraform-executable-tutorial/tutorial/setup/setup_terraform.md

 	name = "pilsnerfrajz/snort-server:latest"
 }
 ```
+Note: pilsnerfrajz is a co-author to this tutorial has prepared both docker images on Docker Hub as they are not deemed as an important learning outcome of this tutorial.

 Now, the images instances (containers) operating mode must be specified through the __docker_container__ resource.
 This resource type allows many configuration types as cpu usage, gpu_usage, timeout requirements, network configurations and many more.
 For the purposes of this tutorial the parameters, name, entrypoint, image id, must_run and network-dependencies are sufficient.
 Please see copy and paste the configuration below into your main.tf file.
 ```